 Two states, Missouri and California, do offer an open enrollment (yearly anniversary) window each year when the insured can change plans, but this is only for “like or lesser” supplements.
 Upgrading coverage may not be possible in using these windows either.

-The primary advantage to HD Plan F is lower monthly premiums.
-Many consumers do not worry about potentially paying a $2,000 + deductible each year as they are leaving group health insurance plans with similar deductibles.
+The primary advantage of HD Plan F is lower monthly premiums.
+Many consumers do not worry about potentially paying a $2,800 deductible each year as they are leaving group health insurance plans with similar deductibles.

 Additionally, Medicare supplements do not have network restrictions like most other types of health insurance plans.
 The insured is still free to choose any doctor or hospital accepting Medicare and does not need to worry about referrals.